eslang50/chart-app/README.md

 ## How to run

-First clone the repo and navigate to root directory
+First clone the repo and navigate to root directory (/chart-app)

 Make sure to run both the front end and back end at the same time

-To run the front end
+To run the front end (root directory)

+/chart-app

 ```bash
 npm install